Thanks for visiting my Breast Cancer Diary. I hope you find within it something that will help you.

 Another Piece of the Puzzle

-7/20/04 – Today I was reading a book entitled “Eat Right 4 Your Blood Type” by Dr. Peter D’Adamo, handed to me by a friend who is a naturopath.
-Dr D’Adamo states that Type A blood groups (which I am in) suffer more from breast cancer because the cancer cells are able to mimic type A blood cells.
+July 20, 2004 – Today I was reading a book entitled “Eat Right 4 Your Blood Type” by Dr. Peter D’Adamo, handed to me by a friend who is a naturopath.
+Dr D’Adamo states that Type A blood groups (mine) suffer more from breast cancer because the cancer cells are able to mimic type A blood cells.
 That was NOT good news.
 I’m starting to rethink the whole issue of chemotherapy.
 Ten days later, while I was meditating, I got a clear vision of my mother (whom I lost to breast cancer that had spread to her bones in 1998) saying to me, “Marnie, DO the chemotherapy!”